I DON'T see couples for relationship counselling, marriage counselling, or civil partnership therapy.

 Deteriorating Behaviour, Deteriorating Relationship Some of the ways we behave might not benefit us, our partner or the relationship.
 What we do has an impact on someone else and indeed us.
 Lobbing things at each other, a destructive cycle of bad words, wounded/wounding looks and negative body language can creep up over time.
 In extreme or unintended cases, what was once a caring relationship, may have become an abusive relationship or marriage.
 Our behaviour at times may be quite primal, and we may be ashamed of this.
 Sometimes we can see us doing something, and despite this, seem unable to stop (we may even remember our parents responding in similar ways).
 These issues, and what lays behind them, can be considered in marriage counselling and relationship counselling.

 As If We Are In A Drama Our experience and narrative is not the same as our partner's (see also Trying To Be Right, Needing To Be Right, Better, Persuade Others, Our Partner).
 Sometimes as we remember old emotions it can seem as if we are in some sort of drama with others, our partner (see also Drama Triangle of Victim, Rescuer, Persecutor).
 Our dramas may become self-sabotaging.
 Triggered, we can watch ourselves doing what we are doing as if we are powerless to do anything else.
 The drama may include withdrawing, attacking, getting upset, being pulled in, blaming as if in a high maintenance relationship.
 One or both of us may bottle things up or explode.
 Some of us can almost see ourself inflicting hurt or damage on the other (see also Repetition Compulsion), through acrimony and apathy, by withdrawing, sulking or attacking, lashing out or throwing verbal insults, shutting them out, yet seem unable to stop, as if we act out a role in our play with a script we are powerless to change (see also Our Painbody).
-We may want to take charge of our emotional security, have emotional control.
-What our own script is, and what lays behind this, our relating state, the scenarios we hold, the nature of our free will, learning not to take things so personally and observe can be considered in the relationship counselling and marriage therapy.
+We may want to take charge of our emotional security, have emotional control, take responsibility.
+What our own script is, and what lays behind this, our relating state, the scenarios we hold, the nature of our free will, learning not to take things so personally and observe can be considered in the relationship counselling and being curious about what else we could learn.
 (See also Unconscious Communication In Relationship Or Marriage)

 Denying Our Needs We all have needs, yet some of us can remain aloof, indifferent, denying we have any needs in an attempt to hide our vulnerability, risk intimacy or avoid uncomfortable reactions like envy and jealousy.
 Some of our feelings can be intolerable and we can sometimes be tempted to act on impulse or act them out before considering other creative options - the relationship counselling can help us with this (see also Highly Sensitive People Counselling - Scale Of Sensitivities - How Our Buttons May Get Pressed, Especially In Relationships).
 We may have lost, or fear losing loved ones because of our behaviour and may want to heal our relationship or marriage.